dlbock/dlbock.github.io/_posts/2020/2020-04-30-wrangling-kubernetes-configuration-part-2.md

   namespace: my-application-namespace
 ```

-However, I'd like to be able to identify which release of `my-application` is being run by adding an additional label to each resource type:
+I'd like to be able to identify which release of `my-application` is being run by adding an additional label to each resource type:

 ```yaml
   labels: